Top

 A TAILORED CURRICULUM TO MATCH YOUR INTERESTS

 Whatever you are planning to study, Marling Sixth Form offers an exceptionally broad range of subject choices.
 More than 30 A Level subjects are available, including 3 language choices and specialist subjects not generally available at other local sixth forms or colleges, such as Music or Music Technology.
-You can combine this with a range of breadth options such as Gold Duke of Edinburgh, Creative Writing, Classics, Global Perspectives or the EPQ.
+You can combine this with a range of breadth options such as Gold Duke of Edinburgh, Creative Writing, Geology, Classics, Textiles or the EPQ.
 You’ll be supported by dedicated tutors and experienced A Level subject specialists, all committed to your success.
 To find out about our full range of A Levels and Breadth Options go to the Curriculum section https://www.marlingsixthform.org/curriculum#subjects-offered

 EXCELLENT A LEVEL RESULTS